SaiManjithMatta/Assignment_3/README.md

 Description:
-For this assignment.
-I have used Python programming language and developed in google colaboratory.
+For this assignment, I have used Python programming language and developed in google colaboratory.
 I have implemented naives bayes classification and SVM in this assignment with train and glass datasets.